 Industrial Production in Turkey averaged 5.31 percent from 1986 until 2021, reaching an all time high of 66.30 percent in April of 2021 and a record low of -31.50 percent in April of 2020.
 This page provides the latest reported value for - Turkey Industrial Production - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Turkey Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Industrial Production in Turkey is expected to be 16.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Turkey to stand at 3.80 in 12 months time.
+Industrial Production in Turkey is expected to be 5.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Turkey Industrial Production is projected to trend around 3.60 percent in 2022 and 3.20 percent in 2023, according to our econometric models.